Back to top

 Strawberries, industrially frozen: puree as-is; no additional washing or checking needed

-When one is using a blender to puree, there should always be some torque involved, to ensure that it will get properly pureed.
+When one is using a blender to puree, there should always be some torque/friction involved, to ensure that it will get properly pureed.
 If there isn't any torque, we recommend adding a couple of ice cubes, along with the produce.

 Note: This list is subject to change.